36 month phone contracts explained: are they worth it?

 Although Ofcom have introduced rules that prevent networks from offering contracts for longer than 24 months, most providers are still able to offer 36 month contracts through a rather smart loophole.

-By splitting the contract into two separate parts, networks can offer a 24 month contract for the tariff (also known as airtime), and a separate 36 month loan for the device or phone.
+By splitting the contract into two separate parts, networks can offer a rolling 1 month contract for the tariff (also known as airtime), and a separate 36 month loan for the device or phone.

-Essentially, with 36 month phone contracts, you are taking out two contracts - one for the tariff, and one for the phone.
+Essentially, with 36 month phone contracts, you are taking out two contracts - one for the tariff, and one for the device (legally in the form of a loan).

-36 month contracts have become increasingly common in recent years because smartphones have become much more expensive.
-The latest Apple iPhone 14 and Samsung Galaxy S23 can cost upwards of £1000.
+36 month contracts have become increasingly common in recent years because smartphones have become considerably more expensive.
+The latest Apple iPhone 15 and Samsung Galaxy S24 can cost upwards of £1000.

 With 12 or 24 month contracts, this amount will need to be split over a short period, which can result in very high monthly bills.

-By splitting the cost over a longer 36 month contract, networks can offer lower monthly payments for consumers, which is generally more feasible and manageable for most people.
+By splitting the cost over a longer 36 month contract, networks can offer lower monthly payments for consumers, which is generally more feasible and manageable.

 36 month contracts are a very attractive option, and have increasingly become the new normal, particularly during the ongoing cost of living crisis in the UK.